gubbih/Gubih/README.md

 # My Portfolio

-At the moment i am having problem with my SSL and digital ocean throught the plan i have, thats why the domain is down and there is a link to my website down below: https://coral-app-9bf4x.ondigitalocean.app/
+At the moment i am having problem with my SSL and digital ocean throught the plan i have, thats why the domain is down and there is a link to my website here: https://coral-app-9bf4x.ondigitalocean.app/
 Currently trying to get it fix, but some of the changes takes a bit of time to get change due to ISP's.